tech-chieftain/time-machine/README.md

 8. Push the changes to your repo on Github
 9. In Github go to `Pull requests` and create a new pull request.
 Make sure that compare is __your__ branch and base branch is `master`.
 In the PR's body write the following: `This PR closes #[your issue number]`.
 Spelling is important and make sure that the issue number is correct.
 Assign this PR to yourself by clicking on `assign yourself` from the side bar
 10. After you click on create make sure that the `Development` section in the sidebar in your pr has the issue you created in step 1.

+## Conclusion
+Now that you have finished all the instructions above, you can always go and read what everyone else has written.